jineetm/IllumioAssessment/README.md

 The script will generate two output files:

-1)tag_counts_output.csv: Contains counts of each tag found in the flow logs.
+- tag_counts_output.csv: Contains counts of each tag found in the flow logs.
-2)port_protocol_counts_output.csv: Contains counts of each port/protocol combination found in the flow logs.
+- port_protocol_counts_output.csv: Contains counts of each port/protocol combination found in the flow logs.

-2) Input Files
+### 2) Input Files
 a) Flow Log File (flow_logs.txt):

 A space-separated text file containing flow log entries.
 Each entry must have fields including destination port and protocol number.